Human Service Concentration Credits: 24

 Concentration Area A (12 CR.)

-Students are allowed to choose four courses in their chosen area of program concentration.
-Choose a concentration in one of the following areas: Business and Administration, Case Management Working with Children, Communication Disorders, Communications and Public Relations, Computers and Technology, Development Across the Liffespan, Divinity, Early Childhood Education, Ecology, Ethics, Ethnic and Cultural Studies, Family Services, Homeless and Food & Shelter Issues, International Studies, Marketing and Fundraising, Medical and Healthcare, Missionary Work, Peace Studies, Political Science, Professional Writing, Psychology of Young Children, Psychology of the Family, Public Affairs, School Guidance Counselor, Sign Language, Sociology, Teaching English as a New Language, Women at High Risk or Women’s Studies.
+Students will choose a concentration in one of the following areas: Business and Administration, Communications and Public Relations, Computers and Technology, Divinity, Early childhood Education, Ecology, Ethics, Ethics and Cultural Studies, Homeless, International Studies, Marketing and Fundraising, Medical and Healthcare, Missionary Work, Peace Studies, Political Science, Professional Writing, Public Affairs, Sign Language, Teaching English as a New Language or Women’s Studies.

 Concentration Area B (12 CR.)

-Students will choose a concentration in one of the following areas: Adolescents, Children, Disabled and Special Needs, Diversity, Domestic Violence and Gender Roles, The Family, Health and Well Being, Impact of Substance Abuse on Children, Justice System, Leadership and Management, Seniors/Gerontology, Spanish, or Substance Abuse.
+Students will choose a concentration in one of the following areas: Adolescents, Children, Disabled and Special Needs, Diversity, Domestic Violence and Gender Roles, Family, Health and Well Being, Justice System, Leadership and Management, Gerontology, Spanish, or Substance Abuse.